Important Changes to Marketplace Health Insurance Plans in 2026

 - Oct 3

-As your mental health care provider, Wright Path Counseling and Wellness want to make sure you are informed about upcoming changes to health insurance plans purchased through the Marketplace (also called the ACA or federal exchange) that could affect your coverage in 2026.
+As your mental health care provider, Wright Path Counseling and Wellness wants to ensure you are informed about upcoming changes to health insurance plans purchased through the Marketplace (also called the ACA or federal exchange) that could affect your coverage in 2026.

 What’s Changing?

-Starting January 1, 2026, there are several changes that may impact Marketplace insurance:
+Starting January 1, 2026, several changes may impact Marketplace insurance:

-Eligibility and Enrollment Adjustments: There will be changes to who qualifies for Marketplace subsidies and how enrollment works.
+There will be changes to who qualifies for Marketplace subsidies and how enrollment works.
 Certain immigrant populations and low-income households may see changes in eligibility.
+Staying informed about these adjustments is crucial.

 What You Can Do